ibm-cloud-docs/speech-to-text/models-ng.md

 -   "Can you suggest an orthopedist who specializes in osteoarthritis?"
 -   "Can you please help me find an internist in Chicago?"

 The new model is available for all supported English dialects: Australian, Indian, UK, and US.
 The new model supports language model customization and grammars as beta functionality.
-It supports most of the same parameters as the `en-US_Telephony` model, including `smart_formatting`.
+It supports most of the same parameters as the `en-US_Telephony` model, including `smart_formatting` for US English audio for *{{site.data.keyword.cloud_notm}} only*.
 It does *not* support the following parameters: `low_latency`, `profanity_filter`, `redaction`, and `speaker_labels`.

 ## Specifying a model for speech recognition
 {: #models-ng-specify}